 EXECTIVE DIRECTOR'S MESSAGE

-The year 2018 has become another successful and productive year in the history of BII.
+2018 was if not the most successful and productive year in the history of BII.
 Performance of an academic institution is typically measured in terms of scientific publications, discoveries and innovations as well as clinical and industry collaboration agreements.
 BII has done very well by any of these accounts.
-The total number of scientific publications in 2017 was 84 (with 32 in journals with impact factor >5; this is ~38% of all publications in 2017; see figure), quite an achievement for just about 100 faculty members, scientists, supporting staff and students.
+The total number of scientific publications in 2018 was 98 (with 32 in journals with impact factor >5; see figure), an excellent achievement for just about 140 faculty members, scientists, supporting staff and students.
 All groups contributed to this outcome.
 The contribution of several young principal investigator teams such as Samuel Gan’s (with >60 papers in the last 5 years) deserve special mentioning.

-The work at BII's outstation as PRISM (Duke-NUS) and the success of BII's clinical trial data facility for long-term storage, cleansing, versioning and analysis/interpretation of patient data (recognition to Wong Wing-Cheong's team) in the collaboration with SingHealth clinicians were behind the mentioning of BII as the example for A*STAR-SingHealth collaboration in MTI Minister S. Iswaran's address at the ceremony of signing the MOU at the 8th of December 2017.
+The work at BII's outstation at PRISM (Duke-NUS) and the success of BII's clinical trial data facility for long-term storage, cleansing, versioning and analysis/interpretation of patient data (recognition especially to Wong Wing-Cheong's team) in the collaboration with SingHealth clinicians were behind the mentioning of BII as the example for A*STARSingHealth collaboration in MTI Minister S. Iswaran's address at the ceremony of signing the MOU at the 8th of December 2017.

 As this situation does not promise immediate success for many pharmaceutical and biotechnological applications at the moment, it provides great opportunities for bioinformatics and computational biology.
 Although life sciences are not truly a theoretical discipline since the extrapolation depth is small due to the fragmentary knowledge of biomolecular mechanisms, there are increasingly important research areas such as studies of sequences, expression profiles, 3D structures and bioimages where the application of quantitative, mathematical concepts has become instrumental for the discovery and for progress in biological theory, for the prediction of function of genes and their interaction in pathways and networks.
 For example, the concept of sequence homology as common evolutionary ancestry leading to sequence similarity with resembling protein structure and function of proteins was considered obscure when it was first developed; yet, it is at life science's main stage today.
 The key task in life sciences now is the interpretation of non-understood genomic sequences in terms of biological function and mechanisms and especially the characterization of functionally not yet annotated genes.
 We can jokingly say that computational biologist would have lots of biological (mainly omics) data for analysis for decades to come even if experimentation in life science or clinical work had stopped from now on completely.

 BII's scientific mission involves computationally biology driven life science research aimed at the discovery of biomolecular mechanisms.
 Besides the actual theoretical studies on biological data, this includes also the development of appropriate computer-based theoretical research tools.
 E.g., Lee Hwee Kuan's team came up with a compact neural network architecture encoding a whole function in a network node (Neural Networks 2019, 110, 199).
 Or Samuel Gan's team excels with mobile applications tailored for life science research.
 Our work would be incomplete without the experimental verification of our own hypotheses and the application of the results.
 On the one hand, we extensively collaborate with experimental and clinical groups from academia in Singapore and abroad as well as with pharmaceutical and biotechnological industry.
 Alternatively, BII also has its own experimental facilities.